intel-unesp-mcp/infieri2019-session2/README.md

 [KNL-SERVER]$ cd nbody-demo/
 ```

-Check that nine sub-directories will be available: ver0 to ver8.
-You need to go to each one
+Check that nine sub-directories will be available: ver0 to ver8, each one corresponding to the different optimization

-The demo consists of several directories, which correspond to the different optimization steps necessary
-to include vectorization and OpenMP multi-threding instructions and directives to the original version of
+steps necessary to include vectorization and OpenMP multi-threding instructions and directives to the original
-the code (ver0).
-Each sub-directory has its own Makefile that contains all the instructions and directives
+version of the code, available on ver0.
+Each sub-directory has its own Makefile that contains all the instructions
-necessary to build the binary file from a set of source codes and necessary includes and libraries.
-To compile
+and directives necessary to build the binary file from a set of source codes and necessary includes and libraries.
-each test case you just need to ‘cd’ to the corresponding directory and type `make`:
+To compile each test case you just need to ‘cd’ to the corresponding directory and type `make`:

 ```bash
 [KNL-SERVER]$ cd ver0